 Okay, some of us might have used computers when we were at school and we all sat and watched documentaries on the television, but we certainly didn’t have access to things like tablet computers in the classroom.
 They didn’t even exist!

 These devices are the first reason why technology is improving education today.
 They’re being used instead of the traditional books and textbooks, with children able to have literature downloaded straight onto their tablets just like adults would download the latest copies of their favourite novels from places like the eBooks by Sainsbury’s store and they are proving to be much more popular than paperbacks – just because they’re gadgets!
 Come on, would you prefer to learn using an old textbook or a shiny tablet?
 It’s a no-brainer.

 It also takes away the risk of students forgetting to take their books to school that day.
-Think back to the days when you might have biology, English literature, maths and games on that day, it would be very easy to remember your sports kit and two textbooks, only to forget to take in your book for English literature.
+Think back to the days when you might have biology, English literature, maths and real money iphone games on that day, it would be very easy to remember your sports kit and two textbooks, only to forget to take in your book for English literature.
 With a tablet, however, all of your books are on one device and you can easily carry it around without feeling as though you’re taking a whole library to school that day.